 Figure: Viscous Seismic Dampers

 Viscoelastic dampers are the type of dampers that consist of an arrangement of steel plates between which viscoelastic materials are placed.

 Such dampers are based on the principle of conversion of mechanical energy into heat.

 The performance of viscoelastic dampers mainly depends upon the frequency of loading and the ambient temperature.

-These types of dampers are commonly used in buildings.
+These types of dampers are commonly used in small and medium buildings.

 iii.
 Friction Dampers

 Friction dampers are the type of seismic damper that consists of an arrangement of inclined steel plates sliding against each other in an inclined position.

 In between such steel plates, friction pad material is placed.

 Friction dampers dissipate the seismic energy by the friction action between the surfaces rubbing against each other.